Norman Park

 AreaSearch analysis of residential development drivers sees Norman Park recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Norman Park had approximately 17 new homes approved annually.
-Between FY-21 and FY-25, about 86 homes were approved, with an additional 11 approved in FY-26 to date.
-This results in an average of 5.3 people moving to the area per dwelling built over these years.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Norman Park saw around 17 new homes approved each year.
+Between FY-21 and FY-25, approximately 86 homes were approved, with 11 more approved in FY-26 so far.
+On average, 5.3 people moved to the area for each dwelling built over these years, indicating demand significantly outpacing supply.

 Frequently Asked Questions - Development